neos-modding-group/NeosModLoader/README.md

 ### Why did you build a custom mod loader for Neos?
 1. Neos Plugins are given extra protections in the [Neos Guidelines](https://docs.google.com/document/d/1mqdbIvbj1b2LeFhNzfAASeTpRZk6vmbXISYLdTXTVR4/edit), and those same protections are not extended to a generic Unity mod loader.
 2. As Neos Plugins are officially supported we can expect them to continue working even through major engine changes, for example if Neos ever switches to a non-Unity engine.

+### As a content creator, when is a mod the right solution?
+Check out this document for more detail: [Problem Solving Techniques](doc/problem_solving_techniques.md).

 ### As a mod developer, why should I use NeosModLoader over a Neos Plugin?
 If you are just trying to make a new component or logix node, you should use a plugin.
 The plugin system is specifically designed for that.